Camping isn't camping without a campfire. A campfire isn't a campfire without stories.

-There's nothing better than finishing a good meal, then sitting around the campfire telling stories before bed.
+There's nothing better than finishing a good meal then sitting around the campfire telling stories before bed.

 Campfire Story Telling Tips

-The best way to tell a good campfire story is to not to read it from a book for a start.
+The best way to tell a good campfire story is not to read it from a book for a start.
 Engage each listener with eye contact and tell it as if from personal experience or a story you've heard.

-Memorising a story though requires a lot more time than many of us have.
+Memorising a story requires a lot more time than many of us have.
 However, most stories can be broken down into key aspects of the start, middle, and end.
-You may want to jot those key points down and just discreetly refer to them.
+You may want to jot those key points down and discreetly refer to them.

-This technique also makes an easy way to adjust the story for the audience: leave out the complicated and scary bits for a younger audience, embellish for the older ones.
+This technique also makes an easy way to adjust the story for the audience: leave out the complicated and scary bits for a younger audience, and embellish for the older ones.

 - Avoid reading.
-Reading from a book the story is obviously 'not real'.
+Reading from a book, the story is obviously 'not real'.

 - Set the story in the same weather conditions.
-If it is raining and the wind is blowing then 'it was a stormy night like this, with the wind blowing and the rain pouring down', or if the sky is clear and the moon is out ‘the moon was shining bright that night and gave everything an eerie glow'.
+If it is raining and the wind is blowing, then 'it was a stormy night like this, with the wind blowing and the rain pouring down', or if the sky is clear and the moon is out, 'the moon was shining bright that night and gave everything an eerie glow'.
 Get the idea?

 - Vary sound.
 Go quiet.
 Go LOUD.
 Speed-some-bits-up.
 Slow some bits down.
 Add........pauses....... and then BANG!